 1. 3.
 The identity of the witness

 (chapter 1) I don’t think so and this for two reasons! (chapter 1) First, the person was keeping an eye on the painter like mentioned above.
 Secondly, the artist is seen each time with the white head-band!
 In the last picture, he is seen drawing very young, whereas in this picture, he is much older.
 (Chapter 2) This item is connected to the scholar Jung In-Hun.
 Thus the learned sir reminded the artist to have it on his head in chapter 38 (chapter 38).
 Besides, father Lee views him as a peasant and not a servant.
 This observation gets reinforced, when you look at the memories from the painter.
 In his childhood, he was never wearing a white head-band.
 (Chapter 94) (chapter 87) (chapter 68) (chapter 70) This means that this panel (chapter 1) represents a distorted memory from Jung In-Hun. 😮 The other evidence for this signification is the absence of the landscape.
 We don’t see the gibang in the background.
 Striking is that it coincides with the following statement: “we know not of his origins“.
 From my point of view, it reflects that the scholar has long repressed the true origins of Baek Na-Kyum.
-He came to adopt this vision that the main lead was a peasant, a servant.
-Striking is that the painter was seen for the first time with the head-band in this panel: (chapter 94) Thus I assume that it was done on purpose.
+He came to adopt this vision that the main lead was a servant, for people living in the kisaeng house are considered as „slaves“.
+Striking is that the painter was seen for the first time with the headband in this panel: (chapter 94) Thus I assume that it was done on purpose.
 They used “his girly features“ as a fake excuse to beat him, but the intention behind this violence was to force him to wear the white head-band!
 As you can see, everything is pointing out that the learned sir and father Lee were somehow involved in this.
 But I have three more conclusive evidences for this theory.
 First, it is related to the reflection in chapter 101. (chapter 101) Look where the red-haired master and the servant are!
 It is in front of the teacher’s home!
 In Painter Of The Night, there is never a coincidence.
 This is a sign that Jung In-Hun is related to Baek Na-Kyum’s past and knows his true origins.
 However, by treating him like a low-born, he came to view him as one.
 But this doesn’t end it.
 Remember the rule 2: the reflection within the same chapter.
 The painter remembered the words from the gibang: (chapter 1) Jung In-Hun would employ such expressions like fiend and sodomy (chapter 18), he was repeating his admired sir’s idioms.
 Besides, “hell-raiser” is also an indication that the learned sir was a Christian who converted Heena.
 Thus I deduce that when father Lee received Baek Na-Kyum as a baby, he entrusted him to the learned sir Jung In-Hun who had no connection and no wealth so far.
 So when the lord described him as such in episode 7, it was not entirely correct.
-The reality was that the man had been working for the Lees, but he had been “abandoned”. (chapter 75) The scholar was his helping hand explaining why he would appear in this scene. (chapter 68) This was the night of the fake sexual lesson.
+The reality was that the man had been working for the Lees, but he had been “abandoned” at some point.
+The scholar was his helping hand explaining why he would appear in this scene. (chapter 68) This was the night of the fake sexual lesson.

 And this new discovery led me to the following conclusion.
 The moment Baek Na-Kyum was forced to wear the white tissue coincides with the loss of Lee Jihwa’s topknot because of rule 5.
 In my eyes, the painter helped Yoon Seungho to obtain his topknot which occurred after this incident. (chapter 57).
 However, there was a price to pay for the main lead’s emancipation.
 Lee Jihwa had to lose his topknot!! (chapter 59) Without a topknot, the red-haired master no longer looked like a real noble.
 He had lost his position.
 Hence I believe that the painter was forced to wear the headband.
 As you can detect, there was a chain reaction linked to the social status: lord or not, low-born or not.